 NMRC is the first state in the country to provide national certification as a Sustainable Resource Manager.
 Working with the National Recycling Coalition to provide the certification which is in line with a newly developed program, accredited through Penn State University.
 The national certification requires 30 classroom hours of training in addition to final examinations.
 The three day Recycling Facility Operator Certification Course provides 24 hours of classroom training.
 In addition to these hours, the Recycling Professionals Training is needed to secure the additional required 6 additional CEUs.

-The National Certification will enable professionals to receive recognition and a certificate for this training and may be added to your professional resume.
-The standards are consistent throughout the United States, so the baseline learning outcomes gained here in New Mexico is comparable to what other professionals are learning in other states.
+The National Certification enables professionals to receive recognition for their continued professional development and add this national certification to their resumes.
+The standards are consistent throughout the United States, so the baseline learning outcomes gained here in New Mexico are comparable to what other professionals are learning in other states.

-Since launching in 2013, New Mexico has certified 34 individuals as the first nationally certified Sustainable Resource Managers in the country.
-Numerous other states are currently working towards or have attained this national certification, including Illinois (pending), Pennsylvania and New Jersey with interest from other states growing.
+Since launching in 2013, New Mexico has certified 50 individuals as the first nationally certified Sustainable Resource Managers in the country.
+Numerous other states are currently working towards or have attained this national certification, including California, Illinois, Pennsylvania and New Jersey with interest from other states growing.

 The National Sustainable Resource Management (NSRM) Professional Certification is awarded to those individuals who complete the essential 30 CEUs and pass the designated exams (with a score of 70% or higher) and have one year of experience or took the state certifying 3-day class and passed the exam at the end of that class.
 Certification is a means to identify qualified recycling professionals committed to personal excellence and achievements of skills, knowledge, and a demonstrated broad understanding of Sustainable Resource Management issues.
 The professional status of certification can be displayed as a visual tool of professional designation on your resume, business cards, correspondence, research, reports, and other printed or published materials.